rgollancz/CV/README.md

 ### Junior Full Stack Developer

-I am a Junior Full Stack Developer, with 5 years experience as a technical Product Manager in a digital health startup, and a passion for the combination of efficient technological solutions and compelling user experiences.
+I am a Junior Full Stack Developer, with 5 years' experience as a technical Product Manager in a digital health startup, and a passion for the combination of efficient technological solutions and compelling user experiences.